Every year or so, it happens again.

 Did I upset someone at the weekend by the way I said something?

-Did I embarrass myself by getting too excited at my son’s parents’ night while talking to a teacher?
+Did I embarrass myself by getting too excited at my son’s parents’ evening while talking to his teacher?

-Did I say something that sounded stupid at that networking event?
+Did I say something that sounded completely stupid at that networking event?

 Did someone misunderstand me?